MuhammedShiway/AICrowd-Mosquito/README.md

 ## 📈 Our Approach & Results
-1. **Detection**: Utilized YOLOv5s due to resources limitation, achieving a mAP50 of 0.972 and mAP50-95 of 0.743. 🎯
+1. **Detection**: Utilized YOLOv5s due to resources limitation, achieving a mIoU of 0.82. 🎯
 2. **Classification**: Post-detection, we classified the mosquitoes, with a Macro F1 Score of 0.559 at 0.75 IOU.
 Ranked 24th on the leaderboard! 🌟

 ---